yuqiChen94/Active_fuzzer/README.md

 # Usage
 ### Data collection
+1. For each Raspberry Pi, copy the scripts from the fold 'raspberry_Pi' to the corresponding Raspberry Pis.
+2. Edit the ipadress, port number and file names according to yours.
-For each Raspberry Pi, edit and run script tcpdump.sh to sniff packets in level 0 for different PLC.
+3. Run the script 'raspberry_Pi/tcpdump.sh' to sniff packets in level 0 for different PLC.
+(You should install the required software for your raspberry and check that bridge works.)
-Collect corresponding sensor value from the dataset in the meantime.
+4. Collect corresponding sensor values from the dataset in the meantime.
-Run the script extract_bits.py and extra_log.py to generate the feature vectors and sensor values used for training.
+5. Edit and run the script 'main/extract_bits.py' and 'main/extra_log.py' to generate the feature vectors and sensor values used for training.
 ### Active learning
+1. Edit and run script 'main/train.py' to get a pre-training model using the data collected above.
-For each Raspberry Pi, edit and run the corresponding stage_server.py and stage_client.py.
-In the meantime, run main_client.py and main_server.py on the laptop.
-These scripts are used to pass all the packets from different PLCs to one laptop.
+2. For each Raspberry Pi, edit and run the corresponding 'stage_server.py' and 'stage_client.py'.
+In the meantime, edit and run 'main/main_client.py' and 'main/main_server.py' on the laptop.
+These scripts are used to pass all the packets from different PLCs to one laptop wirelessly.
-Edit and run active_learning.py to active manipulate and packets and update the model.
+3.
 ### Attack implications
 ..